See the latest vacancies and find out about working for MSF UKJobs in the UK

 Your conclusions should describe the implications of your work and any recommendations you may have for its future:

-- What are the implications (potential impact) of your work, for practice, policy, programmes or advocacy for MSF or others?
+- Whether failure or success, what did you learn from this and what are the implications (potential impact) of your work, for practice, policy, programmes or advocacy for MSF or others?

 - How should the learning from your innovation project be used by MSF?

 All submissions must contain an ethics statement.
 Innovation projects can involve ethical risks and have consequences for populations even if human participants are not directly involved, therefore the Project Sponsor (or whoever is responsible for oversight of the initiative) should consult the MSF innovation ethics framework to ensure their project is ethically sound.

 If your MSF innovation project involved human subjects or their data, this must have ethics oversight by the relevant Medical Director from the Operational Centre responsible for the research.
 Please see here for MSF ERB (Ethics Review Board) guidance.